The difference between executor and administrator of estate comes down to how the person came to be in charge of the estate.

 Someone who is appointed because of any other reason is called administrator.

-There is not much difference between them.
-Because of that, many states have abolished the difference between executor and administrator altogether.
-Instead, they call any person in charge of an estate personal representative.
+There is not much of a practical difference between them.
+Because of that, many states have abolished the naming difference between executor and administrator altogether.
+Instead, they call any person in charge of an estate “personal representative.”

 The difference between executor and administrator are sort of like the “Ms. vs Mrs.” of New York estate law.
 It’s not a big difference, but it exists nevertheless and can be awkward and sometimes legally significant when misplaced.